simon-ritchie/apysc/docs_src/source/what_apysc_can_do.md

 ## Set each mouse event

-The apysc library supports each mouse event, like the click, mouse down, mouse over, mouse move, and so on.
+The apysc library supports each mouse event, like the click, mouse down, mouse over, mouse move.

 The click event example (please click the following rectangle):